 This food contains high share of the most important ingredient for strength of the fur and for prevention of excessive shedding: high quality protein.
 Protein is the building block of life and crucial to overall health of cats.

-Choose the Best Cat Food to Reduce Shedding
+Choose the Best Food For Cat Hair Loss

 What to feed cats to stop shedding?
 One of the simplest and easiest ways to prevent further shedding is by giving your cat the balanced diet it needs to stay healthy, have lustrous hair, and prevent excessive hair loss.

 While most cat foods offer complete nutrition, not all are made to complete your cat’s nutritional needs.
 There is low quality cat food and there is high quality cat food for shedding, and knowing the difference between the two will save you and your cat potential excessive hair loss.
 Hair loss also increases hairballs which creates a separate set of issues.
 Find best cat food for hairball control.

 Cat Food to Prevent Shedding Must Contain Omega Fatty Acids

 Your cat’s daily nutrition must contain at least 9% fat from Omega-3 fatty acids.
 Healthy fats (fatty acids) give your cat improved energy levels, but most of all, Omega-3 fatty acids support healthy skin and hair.
 Omega-3 and Omega-6 fatty acids are particularly beneficial in keeping your cat’s skin healthy and hair strands strong, preventing easy hair breakage that could lead to excessive shedding.